Applications

 You can also download the application list in a CSV format.

-When clicking an Application name a side drawer will appear, this contains detailed information about the application.
+When clicking an Application name, a side drawer will appear, which contains detailed information about the application.

 Here is a breakdown of all the information the Applications side drawer includes: